vthmassians/codesamples/README.md

 validator:
 Javascript input validator with example index.php.
-This was written to be used for a wordpress plugin at Disney DTSS
+This was written to be used for a wordpress plugin